The Blue Belt Programme supports the UK Overseas Territories with the protection and sustainable management of their marine environments.

 - understanding and protecting biodiversity

-- strengthening governance
+- strengthening governance and management frameworks

 - managing human impacts

-- supporting compliance and enforcement.
+- assisting compliance and enforcement

-This will provide ongoing support for the management, enforcement and scientific monitoring of Marine Protected Areas, and will allow us to develop our understanding of the effectiveness of the marine protection in place.
+The funding will provide ongoing support for the management, enforcement and scientific monitoring of Marine Protected Areas, and will allow us to develop our understanding of the effectiveness of the marine protection in place.
 We will also be able to support other OTs who wish to enhance their marine protection and sustainable management.

 The Blue Belt Programme is supported by two world leading organisations – the Centre for Environment Fisheries and Aquaculture Science (Cefas) and the Marine Management Organisation (MMO) on behalf of the UK Government.